rodvlopes/dixit-react/Readme.md

 ## TODO

+* Deal with no more players allowed in the room (max limit)
 * Implement end of match condition
 * Recover last username
-* Deal with no more players allowed in the room (max limit)
 * Deny new players after game has started
 * User name must be unique among other users in the same room
+* Internationalize game texts
+* Add prettier plugin
 * ~Detect websocket disconnection and reconnect~
 * ~Remove button to cast vote for your own card~
 * ~Deploy~